Rain, winds lash Guam as Typhoon Mawar closes in and residents shelter

 The military said it moved its ships out to sea as a standard precaution.
 It sent its aircraft off the island or placed them in protective hangars.
 Any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.

-With rain from the storm’s outer bands already falling over the island as of late Wednesday morning, the typhoon had maximum sustained winds of 140 mph (225 kph) with gusts peaking at 170 mph (274 kph), said Landon Aydlett, a meteorologist with the National Weather Service in Guam.
-Its center was about 75 miles (120 kilometers) southeast of the island and was moving to the north-northwest.
+With rain from the storm fell over the island and as of Wednesday evening the typhoon had maximum sustained winds of 140 mph (225 kph), according to the National Weather Service, and wind gusts earlier were peaking at 170 mph (274 kph).
+Its center was about 15 miles (24 kilometers) north-northeast of the island.

 The weather service warned of “considerable damage” from a “triple threat” of winds, torrential rains and life-threatening storm surge of 4 to 6 feet (1.2 to 2 meters), with dangerous surf of 20 to 30 feet (6 to 9 meters).
 It said the storm could hit Wednesday afternoon in the southern part of Guam, which lies west of the International Date Line and is a day ahead of the U.S. mainland and Hawaii.